digital-asset/daml-katacoda/upgrading/extending-daml-models/1_package_ids.md

-You've already learned how to extend a DAML model when you added the messaging feature to the mini social network of the [Getting Started Guide](https://daml.com/learn/getting-started/your-first-feature).
+You've already learned how to extend a Daml model when you added the messaging feature to the mini social network of the [Getting Started Guide](https://daml.com/learn/getting-started/your-first-feature).

-There's a catch though with extending a DAML model like this.
-A [DAML archive](https://docs.daml.com/daml/reference/packages.html) is build with the `daml build` command.
+There's a catch though with extending a Daml model like this.
+A [Daml archive](https://docs.daml.com/daml/reference/packages.html) is build with the `daml build` command.
-It contains the compiled artefact of your DAML code that will be deployed and run on the ledger.
+It contains the compiled artefact of your Daml code that will be deployed and run on the ledger.
-The package ID of a DAML archive depends on the contents of the compiled DAML code.
+The package ID of a Daml archive depends on the contents of the compiled Daml code.
 Changing the code results in a different package ID.
 This means that contracts created with the old package will be different from contracts created with the updated code and if you would just upload the new package to your ledger and replace the old one, you couldn't execute any choices on contracts